Mexico › Mazatlán

 Where to change money in Mazatlán?

 The Mexican peso is the official currency in Mazatlán (often prefixed with a “$” sign), and though some hotels, restaurants, and vendors may accept US or Canadian dollars, most local businesses only deal in pesos.
-Try to use ATMs to withdraw peso cash in Mazatlán if you can (check with your bank before you leave to confirm you can use a debit card and how much they will charge – using credit cards can incur interest and foreign transaction fees).
-Credit cards are widely accepted, but you’ll need cash for buses, most taxis, and small purchases.
+Try to use ATMs to withdraw peso cash in Mazatlán if possible (check with the bank before leaving to confirm it’s possible to use a debit card and how much they will charge – using credit cards can incur interest and foreign transaction fees).
+Credit cards are widely accepted, but cash is needed for buses, most taxis, and small purchases.

 What are the best things to do in Mazatlán?